MatthildurArnadottir/cs229-finalproject/README.md

 ### Economic Predictions Using Liquid Time-Constant Neural Networks

 ### About
 This project uses Liquid Time-Constant neural networks to train models that predict interest rates and industrial energy consumption.
 The code also includes the possibility to train LSTM, CT-RNN and linear regression models on the same datasets for comparison.
+Link to report: https://drive.google.com/file/d/11_fMoC7K8EmdSHRp8zyE3LGvY0t9oeSb/view

 ### Data preparation
 The original interest rate dataset, along with each feature in a separate csv file, is in `data/interest_rate_data`.
 The original energy consumption dataset  has a few separate csv files that are combined in training, and stored in `data/energy_data`.
 The function `prepare_data.py` in `experiments_with_ltcs` was used to combine the features of the interest rate dataset.